imbasynergy/ImbaChat-WordPress/README.txt

 =Does ImbaChat have an affiliate / partner program?= Yes, anyone can participate in ImbaChat affiliate program and earn money online.
 [Here](https://imbachat.com/en/referal-programm) you can learn all about this program.

-=Why doesnвЂ™t the videochat work?
-I see the buttons but I donвЂ™t get any prompts for video access.= Browsers require a secure connection (HTTPS) for accessing a deviceвЂ™s microphone and camera.
+=Why does not the videochat work?
+I see the buttons but I do not get any prompts for video access.= Browsers require a secure connection (HTTPS) for accessing a deviceРІР‚в„ўs microphone and camera.
 When testing locally, localhost is a whitelisted URL but once you deploy to production you will need to have a secure connection for the plugin to function properly.